 The Chinese community celebrates the Chinese New Year in Rome with love and enthusiasm, demonstrating culture and traditions.

-In 2024, the Chinese New Year begins on February 10 under the sign of the Dragon, the fifth sign of the Chinese zodiac.
-It ends the year of the Rabbit, which is considered proud and arrogant.
-The dragon is full of strength and vitality, but also idealistic, romantic and future-oriented.
+In 2025, the Chinese New Year begins on January 29 under the sign of the snake, the sixth sign of the Chinese zodiac.
+It is considered intelligent, clever and cunning.
+It ends the year of the dragon, which is full of strength and vitality, but also idealistic, romantic and future-oriented.

 The festival is also called the Spring Festival and it lasts 15 days until the Lantern Festival.
 The Chinese New Year is a family festival in which families come together from far away and it is the reason for the largest travel movement in the world.